orlandonss/HL7-FHIR/README.md

-# SETTUP AND CREATING AN API CLIENT-SERVER HL7-FHIR STU3 v3.0.1 IN WINDOWS:
+# SETTUP AND CREATING AN API CLIENT-SERVER HL7-FHIR STU3 v3.0.1 IN WINDOWS Part1:

 This is a guide document on how to start and build an **HL7-FHIR app project** in Visual Studio Code.
 This application is developed in **C#**, using external **NuGet** packages to support development.